pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 ### Do you remember how happy we were at the beginning?

 I will never forget... it all started on this windy saturday...
 I was looking for a solution to create a new blog about traveling.
 I didn't want to use an all-in-one tool because I love crafting my UI from scratch, with exactly what I want on it (this point is super important for the rest of the story).
 I said bybye to Wordpress and all its friends.
-Some colleagues of mine told me about you... that you might be the future of content management, that I would be free for the UI, sounds like a perfect match, and so our adventure began.
+If I were alone, I would have probably go with raw Markdown or whatever, but I am not...
+I have other people that travel with me and want to write articles without learning a super complex geek syntax.
+I will call them... *writers*.
+Some colleagues of mine told me about you... that you might be the future of content management, that I would be free for the UI, that you had WISIWIG editors and stuff for... *writers*, sounds like a perfect match, and so our adventure began.

 I still can't believe how fast it all went... in a couple of hours, we were able to write new articles and display them in a custom website hosted in GitHub pages.
 Using one of your kits, it was so easy to query your API, retrieve the content as JSON and inject it inside Handlebars templates in order to render the final HTML.
 Oh man... it was so good.